JanelleLesley/js-geolocation-compass-and-speedometer/README.md

-# js-geolocation-speedometer-and-compass
+# JS Geolocation Compass and Speedometer
-JS geolocation based compass and speedometer
+Compass and speedometer built with Javascript
+<p>Technologies used: HTML, CSS, JS, JSON</p>